Chemo-Dynamically Tagged Groups of CEMP Stars in the Halo of the Milky Way. I. Untangling the Origins of CEMP-$s$ and CEMP-no Stars: Discussion and Future Perspectives

 There are also a variety of proposed mechanisms for producing carbon-enriched material for Group II stars in the early universe, including massive rapidly rotating stars and various SNe scenarios \citep{Umeda_2003, Umeda_2005, Chieffi_2004, Iwamoto_2005, Meynet_2006, NOMOTO_2006, Tominaga_2007, Heger_2010, Meynet_2010, Limongi_2012, Ishigaki_2014b, Tominaga_2014, Choplin_2016, Salvadori_2016, Kobayashi_2020}.

-If the mass-transfer scenario applies to both Groups I and II CEMP CDTGs, they should both exhibit large dispersions in their carbon-abundance distributions, as they would be due to local, and not global pollution events.
+If the mass-transfer scenario applies to both Groups I and II CEMP CDTGs, they should both exhibit large dispersions in their corrected carbon-abundance distributions, as they would be due to local, and not global pollution events.
+A change in the abundances of a single star (or even multiple stars) in a CDTG would not affect the rest of the stars, leading to a wide dispersion in the elemental abundances.
 Based on our statistical analysis of the Group I and II CEMP dynamical clusters, this interpretation is unlikely, as they exhibit quite different behaviors.
-In particular, the small, and statistically significant, dispersion of the observed carbon abundances within the Group II CDTGs points to the carbon coming from the environment that the stars formed, in rather than from enriched material transferred from binary companions.
+In particular, the small, and statistically significant, dispersion of the observed \textbf{corrected} carbon abundances within the Group II CDTGs points to the carbon coming from the environment that the stars formed in, rather than from enriched material transferred from binary companions.
 The dispersion in the mean [C/Fe$]_{c}$ for Group II CDTGs is already at the measurement limit for the observations, so it does not appear plausible to explain this low dispersion with anything but natal carbon abundances.

 Note that the models described by \citet{Komiya_2020} could produce carbon enhancements at low metallicity without considering a significant mass transfer, if some of their uncertain modeling parameters are considered.
 As they point out, the Fe yield of faint (mixing and fallback) supernovae is highly affected by the ejection factor, which controls the fraction of materials ejected from the region between the mass cut and the outer boundary of the mixing region.
 Also, [C/Fe] ratios could be affected by the diffusion coefficient, the amount of mass swept up by SNe, and the nature of the IMF.
 Their optimum model, with lower swept-up mass and diffusion coefficient could reproduce the trend of [C/Fe], while this model overproduces stars with [Fe/H] $< -$4 (Figure 14 of \citealt{Komiya_2020}).